vorakl/conf/i3/README.md

 and an udev rule.
 Just in case, it's also available for a manual use via a hotkey (Win + Shift + M) Fixing paths in 99-monitor-hotplug.rules is required!

-Brightness is configured via xbacklight tooli and native multimedia buttons
+Brightness is configured via xbacklight tool and native multimedia buttons on the keyboard

 ### Required tools